What are the rules for travelling to France after Brexit?

 As a visitor, you can travel to France and other countries in the Schengen zone for up to 90 days in any 180-day period without a visa.
 This is a rolling 180-day period.
 Imagine you have a calendar and you’re ticking the days that you’ll spend in France this year.
 No 180-day period, no matter what the start date, can contain more than 90 days in the Schengen Zone.
 This online calculator should help you work out your short-stay visits.

-The only option for second home owners who wish, for example, to stay in France for the warmest six months of the year, is to apply for a temporary long-stay visa.
-This may be a cumbersome process, however.
+The only option for second home owners who wish, for example, to stay in France for the warmest six months of the year, is to apply for a long-stay visa.
+If you want to move to France you'll need a 12-month visa equivalent to a residency permit.
+Read more on how to apply for a six-month or 12-month visa in this article.
 Stays in France authorised by a visa or work permit do not count towards your 90-day allowance.

 Some good news is that the Brexit deal did include a reciprocal healthcare scheme to enable British travellers visiting the EU and EU visitors to the UK to get medically necessary healthcare for a reduced cost or for free.
 So, if you have a European Health Insurance Card (EHIC), it will still be valid, and when it runs out you will be able to apply for its new equivalent – the Global Health Insurance Card (GHIC).
 The card is free and available from the NHS.